izabera/rei/readme.md

-example.cpp is a mostly complete example of how to use all the functionality in the library, and it compiles in single-digit centiseconds on my machine
+example.cpp is a mostly complete example of how to use all the functionality in the library, and it compiles in single-digit centiseconds on my machine. there's also a basic test suite in testsuite.cpp with a few unit tests

-the aoc directory has some solutions for advent of code 2019. the dialect/library is evolving with what i need to solve the problems
+the aoc directory has some solutions for advent of code 2019. this is proof that rei is usable for at least semi complex tasks. the dialect/library is evolving with what i need to solve the problems